Shane Watts

 Shane Watts (born 7 November 1972), is an Australian former professional motorcycle enduro racer.
 He won the 1997 125cc World Enduro Championship as well as several Australian and American national off-road championships during his career.
 Known for his unpredictability and disregard to injury, many call Watts the "Travis Pastrana" of off-road racing.
-He has been featured in several films, including Common Ground and Moto3, a film featuring only top level riders.
-Not only was he a very successful racer, but he has also made a smooth transition into the business world.
-He has made several instructional DVDs and currently owns and operates the DirtWise Academy of Off-Road Riding.
+He has been featured in several films, including Common Ground and Moto3.
+He has made several instructional DVDs and owned and operated the DirtWise Academy of Off-Road Riding.

 Early years and personal life

 Watts was born in Maffra, Victoria, Australia and began riding motorcycles at the age of five.
 He spent many years riding through the club/amateur level, progressing quickly and earning many titles along the way.
 Money was always tight in the early stages of his racing career.
 To earn money he started a four-year apprenticeship as an instrument technician at an on-shore gas refinery at the age of 18, and later worked on oil rigs for short periods of time.

-In 2005, Watts married Carrie Marshall, and in July of that year, they had their first child, Eden.
-In 2006 Watts pursued the Grand National Cross Country series, traveling in a motor-home along with his wife and daughter.
-He had his first son, Rionn, in September 2007, and his second son, Brock, in November 2010.
-Watts currently resides in Newton, NC, where he has been since December 2006.